ibm-developer-skills-network/goadt-Get-things-done-and-solve-real-problems-with-GenAI/instructions.md

 - Enhance Personalization: Use AI to generate personalized messages and recommendations for customers.
 - Implement Dynamic Pricing: Adjust prices based on real-time data like cafe occupancy.
-- Streamline Operations: Automate order processing to improve efficiency and reduce errors.
 - Enable Human-in-the-Loop: Allow human oversight in AI decision-making processes for better control and accuracy.

-<<Figure: The user interface of the Tech Cafe application, showcasing the seamless ordering experience.>>

 In the next section, we’ll set up the project by cloning the repository and running the base application.
 Let’s get started!